ashchan/gmail-notifr/README.md

 * No background daemon processes installed as Google's official notifier.
 * Open Source &amp; free!

-_* MacRuby is private framework on Lion, Gmail Notifr needs to embed the framework so the final size is kind of 'big' comparing to RubyCocoa version._
+_* MacRuby is private framework on Lion, Gmail Notifr needs to embed the framework so the final size is kind of 'big' comparing to RubyCocoa version.
+Memory usage is bigger (30MB+) due to the same reason._

 ## Requirements ##